-No, we're not talking about those bugs.
-We're talking about the trillions of helpful bacteria that live in your gut and play a fundamental role in maintaining a healthy and happy body.
+No, we’re not talking about those bugs.
+We’re talking about the trillions of helpful bacteria that live in your gut and play a fundamental role in maintaining a healthy and happy body.
 (And yes, we said trillions—many estimates equate that number with making up three pounds of your total body weight!)
-This community, referred to by scientists as your "gut microbiota" or "gut microbiome," can be composed of around 500 species which each supply their own benefits: Some of them break down your food and extract nutrients; others hunt for food pathogens; and others help protect you from colds and flus.
+This community, referred to by scientists as your “gut microbiota” or “gut microbiome,” can be composed of around 500 species which each supply their own benefits: Some of them break down your food and extract nutrients; others hunt for food pathogens; and others help protect you from colds and the flu.
 In fact, they play such a critical role in our health that many experts have started to refer to the microbiome as its own organ.
-All of this sounds like a good thing—so what's the problem?
+All of this sounds like a good thing—so what’s the problem?

 The problem is this: When we eat too much junk food (especially sugar) and take too many drugs (like antibiotics or antidepressants), we can knock our digestive systems out of whack and disrupt the composition of our gut.
 When your good gut bugs are depleted, bad bacteria can take over, causing health issues that range from skin conditions to depression.
 What’s more, researchers are finding that obese people have different gut bugs than healthy-weight people, suggesting that cultivating a proper gut garden may help solve weight troubles.